teikmeout/react_to-do/lessons/03-React/02-static-react.md

 **NOTE** Certain HTML attributes interfere with React.
 As such, we cannot use `class=` or `for=`, instead use `className=` and `htmlFor=` respectively.

+##Get organized
+_NOTE:_ Before we continue, it will be easier to have three (3) terminal windows open to the same directory.
+This will allow us to work without swapping tons of windows.
+It might also be a good idea to open your browser to full-screen on another desktop.
+Also, now would be a good time to make sure your database is running.

+We'll need each one to do the following:
+ 1. One for our normal terminal window where we can work with git;
+ 2. One for `webpack`, which will watch the `src` folder for changes and auto-rebuild our react app.
+ 3. One for `nodemon`, which will watch our root folder for changes and auto-restart our node server (the step above usually triggers this step.)

 ### Step 4 The easy parts
 Let's convert some of the easiest parts of the site into React.